 - When field-dressing an animal, build a small campfire to warm your hands and feet.
 This operation usually takes longer during cold weather since you have less dexterity.

-- No matter how good your sleeping bag is, make sure you boil some water, pour it in a bottle and place it by your feet.
+- No matter how good your sleeping bag is, make sure you boil some water, pour it into a bottle and place it by your feet.
 This will keep your feet warm for most of the night.

 - You can make a shell or stone base for your wood-burning stove using rocks to keep your shelter warmer after the fire burns out.